maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_message.md

 inline boolean isDeliveryAcked()
 ```

-Show sender whether message has been delivered to the other party, and show receiver whether message delivered receipt has been sent
+Show sender whether message has been delivered to the other party, and show receiver whether message delivered acknowledgement has been sent

 **Return**: bool